 8. In-Year Admissions

-To apply for a Year 7 school place after the normal admission cycle or for admission into Years 8-11, parents will need to complete an In-Year application form and Supplementary Information Form (both available from the school and school website).
+To apply for a Year 7 school place after the normal admission cycle or for admission into Years 8-11, parents will need to complete an In-Year Application Form (available from the school and school website).

 10. Appeals